ceblan/Howto-LXC/README.md

     1.  **Stop the container** (if it is running):

-            sudo lxc-stop -n MATRIX
+            sudo lxc-stop -n EMACS30

     2.  **Delete the container**:

-            sudo lxc-destroy -n MATRIX
+            sudo lxc-destroy -n EMACS30

-    After these commands, the `MATRIX` LXC container will be removed from your system.
+    After these commands, the `EMACS30` LXC container will be removed from your system.

 3. How to make the container to get same ip address every start:

     To assign a static IP address to your LXC container, you can follow these steps:

-    1. Stop MATRIX container
+    1. Stop EMACS30 container
     2. Uncomment the line "LXC<sub>DHCP</sub><sub>CONFILE</sub>=/etc/dnsmasq.conf"
     3.  as root in the server machine do